venupagilla/Medical-Insurance-Premium-Predictor/README.md

 # Medical Insurance Premium Predictor

 This web application predicts medical insurance premiums based on user-provided input features.
-It utilizes a Linear Regression model trained on a dataset (likely `Medicalpremium.csv`).
+It utilizes a Linear Regression model trained on a dataset.
 The application provides an interactive user interface to input patient details, view the predicted premium, and assess the model's performance through various visualizations and statistical summaries.

 ## Features